grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

 1. The Docs Squad identifies the technical writer responsible for overseeing the What’s New content development process for the upcoming release.
 1. The identified technical writer cuts a branch and creates a draft PR with an empty What's New doc to be populated with the What’s New content for the next release, along with the updated What's New index page.
+   - This PR should include an update to the link and version number located on the What's New tile of `docs/sources/_index.md`.
    - This PR should include the new Upgrade Guide page (process TBA).
    - This PR should not have a `backport` label initially.
 1. The technical writer then pins a link to the [version-number-release-gtm](https://raintank-corp.slack.com/archives/C02L8GQJGBW) Slack channel.